indajuan/Confidence-based-Prediction-of-Antibiotic-Resistance/README.md

 - The [example dataset with patient data](https://github.com/indajuan/Confidence-based-Prediction-of-Antibiotic-Resistance/edit/main/data/example_with_patient.csv) contains the basic structure of an input file with patient data.
 - The [example dataset without patient data](https://github.com/indajuan/Confidence-based-Prediction-of-Antibiotic-Resistance/edit/main/data/example_without_patient.csv) contains the basic structure of an input file with patient data.

+### Pathogen data
+- The pathogens and the anibiotics the model includes for each of them are:
+- _E. coli_, code: GEN. Antibiotic: CTX, AMP, LVX, TZP, CAZ, FEP, PIP, AMC, AMX, CIP, TOB, CRO, NAL, OFX, and MFX
+- _P. aeruginosa_, code: PSEAER.
+Antibiotics: AMC, AMP, AMX, PIP, TZP, CAZ, CRO, CTX, FEP, CIP, LVX, MFX, NAL, OFX, AMK, GEN, TOB, ETP, IPM, and MEM
+- K. pneumoniae, code: KLEPNE.
+Antibiotics: AMC, CIP, GEN, CAZ, IPM, CTX, TOB, AMK, MEM, LVX, TZP, FEP, MFX, CRO, ETP, OFX, NAL, and PIP.

+### AST data
+- The AST for antibiotic "X" is encoded concatenated to the antibiotic as "X\_R", if the isolate is resistant to antibiotic "X", or "X\_S", if it is susceptible.
+- To predict an AST for antibiotic "X", when it has not been tested and the true information is missing, it can be assume to be susceptible, "X\_S".

+### Patient data
 - The valid values for Age, Country, Gender, and Date of isolate sampleing are listed below, non valid words will be converted to a word representing an unkown word.
 If one variable is missing, it will instead be padded.
 It is recommended to leave the space empty.
 - The main configuration of the file should be placed inside each model
 - Countries correspond to abbreviations of members of the European Centre for Disease Prevention and Control: